Craven (surname)

 Craven is a surname that can be of English or Irish origin.
-In England, it is a topographical surname associated with the medieval kingdom or shire of Craven situated in west and north Yorkshire.
-In Ireland, Craven is the anglicisation of o'Crabhain, the descendant of Crabhan, a sept associated with the Ui Maine (anglicisation: Hy Many) tribe of Connaught, Ireland.
+In England, it is a topographical surname associated with the medieval kingdom or shire of Craven situated in West and North Yorkshire.
+In Ireland, Craven is the anglicisation of O’Crábháin, the descendant of Crabhan, a sept associated with the Ui Maine (anglicisation: Hy Many) tribe of Connaught, Ireland.